scottyschup/ruby-curriculum/intro-algorithms.md

     * first check the value at this node
     * next recursively check left node
     * next recursively check the right node
+  * If a node's value matches the target value, return the node.

 * Write a method `bfs` to implement breadth first search
   * You will use a local `Array` variable to implement this